kencormican/milestoneProjectFour/README.md

 - Wanted to use Heroku deployment with staticfiles as part of ongoing testing for solution and as fall back in the event time ran short on submission.
 Initially had difficulty getting css static files to load but used whitenoise and modification of settings.py middleware & statict storage to resolve same.
 Unfortuantely still having difficulty with allauth components.
 - On Profile and Contact form templates noted that I cannot apply margin or padding to columns or rows.
 Used flexbox css to resolve spacing issue on contact details.
 Margin and padding problems related to incorrect use of Bootstrap helper classes.
 - After I introduced a modal confirmation window for the category delete opeartion I noted that the delete function was no longer deleting the appropriate category, rather the first category in the database.
 Problem was due to same modal id being data target and resolved through use of template logic to tag each modal with unique idenifier.
+- When first implementing toast messages I found that the toast was not rendering cleanly and none of the interfactive components worked.
+Used chrome DevTools to inspect console and found I was receiving error - "TypeError: $.toast is not a function" in jQuery?.
+The ultimate resolution to the problem was to update the Bootstrap CDNs to v4.4.
+I had previously been using v4.0 and toast are not supported on this release.

 ***

 ## Development Testing
 - During cretaion of Add Category view, validated that category name did not already exist through use of form cleaned_data() method and multiple iterations of add task. cleaned_data() methid used to standardise form iputs to dictionary before check.
 Also confirmed Boolean True attribute assigned correctly to new field upon creation through use of django admin.
-- When testing the CRUD functionality for the categories app I found an issue with the delete view after introudcing a modal confirmation window. the same category id was being targetted regardless if the catergory selected.
+- When testing the CRUD functionality for the categories app I found an issue with the delete view after introducing a modal confirmation window. the same category id was being targetted regardless if the catergory selected.
 This was resolved through use of template logic to uniquely identify each modal id.
+- When wiring up toasts to the manage category crud functionality I decided to add in additional backend validation to prevent adding of category name if already exists in database.
+In addition to this I also set name field to readonly and validation against friendly name on edit category view.
+Toasts were tested against form validation for display, add, edit and delete operations.

 [Back to Contents](#table-of-contents)